wazuh/wazuh-kubernetes/README.md

 ## Amazon EKS development

 To deploy a cluster on Amazon EKS cluster read the instructions on [instructions.md](instructions.md).
-Note: For Kubernetes version 1.23 or higher, the assignment of an IAM Role is necessary for the csi driver to function correctly.
+Note: For Kubernetes version 1.23 or higher, the assignment of an IAM Role is necessary for the CSI driver to function correctly.
 Within the AWS documentation you can find the instructions for the assignment: https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html
 The installation of the CSI driver is mandatory for new and old deployments if you are going to use Kubernetes 1.23 for the first time or you need to upgrade the cluster.

 ## Local development